maikereis/introduction_to_statistics/README.md

 ### Sampling distributions and the Central Limit Theorem

+Introduction

+* [Introduction](week3/parameter_and_statistic.ipynb)

 The Expected Value, Standard Error, and Sampling Distribution of a Statistic

-* [Introduction](week3/parameter_and_statistic.ipynb)

 * [The Expected Value](week3/the_expected_value.ipynb)